ExpressionEngine/ExpressionEngine-User-Guide/source/troubleshooting/install_and_update/table_already_exists.rst

 "Table already exists" error when upgrading
 ===========================================

-You receive an error such as "Table 'exp\_snippets' already exists" when performing an upgrade.
+You receive an error such as "Table 'exp_extensions' already exists" when performing an upgrade.

 Troubleshooting